postmanlabs/labs-docs/_posts/01_postman/02_sending_api_requests/2017-05-04-authorization.md

 * Select "Yes" and disable retrying the request` to skip retrying the request.

 To use digest auth:
-1. In the Authorization tab, select Digest Auth from the TYPE drop down menu.
+1. In the "Authorization" tab, select "Digest Auth" from the TYPE drop down menu.
 2. To set the authorization parameters for a request, enter your username and password.
 (You can also set advanced digest auth parameters.)
 3. Click the **Send** button.